 Pick two of your characters, or use two of the characters below.
 Read the following article and see how many of the questions you can answer about them.
 If you feel inspiration, pause in your reading and write your answers before continuing.

-is a architectural manager who wants to show loyalty to a mentor..
-She is generally trustworthy and open, but sometimes reckless
+Karen Gibson is a records clerk who just wants to feel safe..
+She is generally tactful and adventurous, but sometimes mistrustful

-is a delivery truck driver who only wants what is rightfully hers/his..
-He is generally persuasive and self-assured, but sometimes strict
+Atlanta Hammond is a management analyst who only wants what is rightfully hers/his..
+She is generally open and lively, but sometimes aggressive

 These questions will help you build fictional relationships where there aren’t any obvious answers.

 Depending on what kind of story you’re writing, some of these questions will matter more than others.

 How did these two meet for the first time?

 What is it that attracts these two to each other?

 What is it that they hate about each other?

 How do they hold each other back?

 Are they friends, enemies, frenemies or something else entirely?